accdias/dotfiles/README.md

-### My dotfiles collection
+## My dotfiles collection

-This is my dotfiles collection, a set of configuration files I use to customize tools used in a daily basis.
+This is my dotfiles collection, a set of configuration files I use to customize tools used on a daily basis.

+### License

+These files are licensed under [Artistic License 2.0](LICENSE.txt)

 ### How do I use these files?